Benjamin Wilson

 Areas of Research: History of Physical Sciences

-Wilson earned his PhD in 2014 from MIT's Program in History, Anthropology, and Science, Technology, and Society.
-He received master’s degrees in physics from Yale University and the University of Toronto, and a bachelor’s degree in engineering physics from the University of Saskatchewan.
-From 2015-17 he was a Postdoctoral Fellow at the Max Planck Institute for the History of Science in Berlin.
-In 2014-15 he was a Stanton Nuclear Security Postdoctoral Fellow, and in 2013-14 he held a MacArthur Nuclear Security Predoctoral Fellowship, both at Stanford University’s Center for International Security and Cooperation.
+Wilson received his PhD from MIT’s Program in History, Anthropology, and Science, Technology, and Society.
+Before that, he received master’s degrees in physics from Yale University and the University of Toronto, and a bachelor’s degree in engineering physics from the University of Saskatchewan.
+His work has been supported by fellowships at the Stanford Humanities Center, the Max Planck Institute for the History of Science, and Stanford University’s Center for International Security and Cooperation.

 Selected Publications